 Interesting appetite this one has, Spike thought.

-"I've killed every single guard in this castle, the bleein' ones outside, the soddin' ones in the bloody hall and even your mate here.
-I can kill every single of one of ya but I really don't have ten more seconds ter spare so I'll let ya run."
+"I've killed every single guard in this castle, the bleein' ones outside, the soddin' ones in the hall and even your mate here.
+I can kill every single of one of ya but I really don't have ten more seconds to spare so I'll let ya run.
+Your choice, mates."

-The four guards looked at each other and then ran past Spike and down the stairs.
+The four guards looked at each other with wide eyes and then ran past Spike and down the stairs.
 Because of the time he saved Spike fished through the pockets of his coat for his pack of cigarettes, pulled one out and lit it.
-He entered walked through the door and into tower.
+He entered through the door and into tower.

 Drusilla was lying on the floor.
 "You're the Devil's child and you do the Devil's deeds," Drusilla said.
+She was sitting of the floor, rocking back and forth and holding her head.
 "You're a bad, bad little girl.
 You'll hunt and you'll eat but it won't be enough.
 God doesn't want you and neither does Daddy anymore."

 Spike didn't see the man with a devilish grin and bloody knife enter the room.

 Spike looked up and saw the man.
-"What did ya do ter her?"
+"What did ya do to her?"
 Drusilla had always been crazy but she always calmed down when Spike was near.
 She knew he could protect her.

 "The impossible, my dear boy," the man said while staring at his knife.